 Kristin L. Moilanen, Ph.D.

-Visiting Senior Research Specialist, University of Illinois at Chicago; Editor in Chief, Journal of Applied Developmental Psychology
+Visiting Senior Research Specialist, University of Illinois at Chicago

 Mastery in Middle Adolescence: The Contributions of Socioeconomic Status, Maternal Mastery and Supportive-Involved Mothering